 It’s important to keep up with your online reputation.
 Bad reviews on Yelp!, Facebook, Google, and elsewhere can make or break your business.
 According to many web marketing gurus, it takes 5-10 positive reviews to overcome one negative one!
 You’re never going to make everyone happy, but if you can get out in front of negative or incorrect information early, you can minimize the damage and preserve your reputation.
 Being proactive with regard to fake reviews and making sure your side of the story is the one that matters to reviewers helps to satisfy both sides of this equation.

-Another good way to manage your reputation is by getting in the local news for the right reasons or working to win backlinks to your website and social media from other local businesses and charities.
+Another good way to manage the reputation of your company is by getting in the local news for the right reasons or working to win backlinks to your website and social media from other local businesses and charities.

 For example, if you sponsor a local event such as a charity golf tournament, this can get traditional and social media mentions and backlinks.
 If the local news picks it up and gives your company a mention, presto!
 Instant local link building and local citations with instantly added authority, which can increase your positive perception and can help give you a leg up over your competition—AND you didn’t have to lift a finger for the boost in local results.
 Incredibly, many people ignore or fail to capitalize on this channel, which means they’re missing out on a huge local ranking factor and a crucial opportunity to boost their presence and grab the attention of local customers!